TikTok Banned Countries List [Updated 2026 Data]

 titok banned Countries

-James Paterson (Liberal Party Senator) proposed the TikTok ban on all government-related devices.
+James Paterson (Liberal Party Senator) proposed a TikTok ban on all government-related devices.

 South Wales was reported to be the first state to impose a ban on TikTok on 14 March 2023.
 After three days, it was followed by Western Australia and the Australian Capital Territory.